DewellGuerand/LINMA2471---Project/report/main.typ

 = Numerical results
 == Smooth Model

-Before diving into our numerical analysis, note that the reference and optimal value of our objective function ($f^*$) was precomputed using a solver from the library _cvxpy_ both in the smooth case as in the non-smooth case.
+Before diving into our numerical analysis, note that the optimal value of our objective function $f^star$ was precomputed using a solver from the library `cvxpy` both in the smooth case as in the non-smooth case.

 === Projected Gradient descent